 The engineer was "not" involved in the release of the engineering drawing package.
 That was totally in the realm of the drafting group.
 The drafting group was responsible for the sign off, release and maintenance of all of the drawings.

 Enter 3D CAD

 I had been a contract engineer for well over a decade when I was introduced to 3D CAD.

 It was Computervision CADDS 4 (Computer Automated Design and Drafting System).
 There was no CNC at the time.
 These CAD systems were 3D wireframe and included a drafting module.
-This was their selling point, that they could make drawings faster by just dimensioning instances of the 3D wireframe model.
+The selling point was they could make drawings faster by just dimensioning instances of the 3D wireframe model.
 If you changed the part all the views would change.
 This was a bit time consuming since you had to actually blank, change line attributes and trim the object lines.

 This was the end of drawings as we knew them.
-We created what I have coined the AID (Associated Information Document).
-But they were still plotted and treated like a drawing.
+We created what, I have coined, the AID (Associated Information Document).
+But at the time they were still plotted and treated like a drawing.
 The 3D wireframe model was more or less useless for anything else.
-I think it was around 1987 that I noticed that they were using the model by IGES for what was called 2 and a half axis CNC.
+I think it was around 1987 that I noticed that they were using IGES to translate the model for what was called 2.5 axis CNC.